ablazleon/myPortfolio/README.md

-My portfolio, thanks to the boilerplate of:
+My portfolio, based on this boilerplate:

 Massively by HTML5 UP
 html5up.net | @ajlkn